Xuanfq/notes/Linux/Kernel/Kernel Compile.md

 1. Make Config, such as `make menuconfig`
 2. Make Compile to get the `bzImage` file, such as `make -j 4`
+3. Make Install to install into os, such as `make install`

 ## Make Config